JelleAalbers/multihist/README.rst

     plt.legend()
     plt.show()

-If you're looking for something more fancy, use ROOT: `https://root.cern.ch/root/html/TH1.html` + python bindings (pyROOT, rootpy)
+If you're looking for a more fancy histogram class, you might like / eventually get used to ROOT (`https://root.cern.ch/root/html/TH1.html`) and one of its python bindings (pyROOT, rootpy).